-Ohio REALTORS reports the number of single-family homes and condominiums put under agreement in February 2018 decreased a marginal 0.8 percent from the rate posted during the month a year ago.
+Ohio REALTORS reports the number of single-family homes and condominiums put under agreement in March 2018 declined a slight 0.6 percent from the level posted during the month a year ago.

-"The outlook for the Ohio housing market remains positive, as the number of homes put under contract in February nearly kept pace with activity levels posted a year ago," said Ohio REALTORS President Tiffany Meyer.
-"Ohio's REALTOR community understands that the foundation of our marketplace is strong and able to withstand the traditional monthly ebbs and flows that occur.
+"The outlook for the Ohio housing market remains bright, as the number of homes put under contract in March nearly kept pace with activity during the month a year ago," said Ohio REALTORS President Tiffany Meyer.
+"The marketplace experienced a significant rise in activity from February levels, an indication that the desire for homeownership remains strong throughout Ohio as we enter the traditional spring home buying season."

-Compared to 2008, a historically healthy market that marked the end of five consecutive record years for existing home sales and the onset of the recession, February's Index score of 144.0 marks a 44 percent increase.
+Compared to 2008, a historically healthy market that marked the end of five consecutive record years for existing home sales and the onset of the recession, March's Index score of 159.8 marks a 59.8 percent increase.

 A pending sale or a sale "under agreement" is when the buyer and seller agree on terms of the sale of a home and have a signed purchase and sale agreement, buy have yet to close and be recorded as such.
 Refer to the following reports to view the pending home sales index and methods.